Visiting Hvar Island from Korcula

-Most people who travel to Korcula also visits Hvar Island as this is Korcula neighbouring Island and as good neighbours, I would like to add to this site some info about the island including how to reach it from Korcula, Mljet, Dubrovnik, Split and Vis.
+Most people who travel to Korcula also visit Hvar Island as this is Korcula neighbouring Island and as good neighbours, I would like to add to this site some info about the island including how to reach it from Korcula, Mljet, Dubrovnik, Split and Vis.
+For more info about the island check here.

 These are all frequently asked questions on our travel forum as well as in emails I receive daily.